Reverend and the Makers: 2007–2009: The State of Things and breakthrough

-Hiatus and @Reverend_Makers (2010–2012)
+2010–2014:Hiatus, @Reverend_Makers and ThirtyTwo

 McClure announced via his Twitter in July 2011 that "the recording of the Reverend and The Makers third album is underway".

-In August 2011, the band posted a new track called "Riot" on their YouTube page, in response to the 2011 England Riots.
+In August 2011, the band posted a new track called "Riot" on their YouTube page, in response to the 2011 England riots.
 It was announced in January 2012 that the band had completed work for the third album, scheduled for a release later that year.
-The band also revealed that they will be supporting Noel Gallagher's High Flying Birds on their UK Arena tour in spring.
-Details on the album are sketchy, but McClure has stated it will be produced by Jason Cox and James Dring (Gorillaz) and Youth (The Verve, U2) and will move away from the political-minded nature of the band's second album.
+The band also revealed that they would be supporting Noel Gallagher's High Flying Birds on their UK Arena tour in spring.
+The album was produced by Jason Cox and James Dring (Gorillaz) and Youth (The Verve, U2) and moved away from the political-minded nature of the band's second album.
 The band also announced they had signed to Cooking Vinyl Records.
 McClure also stated that ex-Milburn and current The Book Club frontman Joe Carnall was to join the band, as well as ex-thisGirl drummer Ryan Jenkinson.

 In February 2012, the band played their first gig for two years in Coventry.
 Just days after, they released their lead single off their third album "Bassline" via their Facebook page.
 The band also announced their third album would be entitled @Reverend Makers due to "nothing representing the modern times more than the '@' symbol", according to McClure.
-The album is set for an 18 June release, according to Amazon.
+The album was released on 18 June.
 The band appeared on Soccer AM in May 2012 and stated the next released single would be "The Wrestler" (which was released on 14 May 2012).
 The album was released on 18 June 2012 and reached number 16 on the UK Albums Chart.
 In December 2012 the band released a live CD & DVD titled "Reverend and The Makers Live In Sheffield", recorded at O2 Academy Sheffield in October 2012.

-ThirtyTwo (2013–2014)

 The band announced in October 2013 that their fourth record would be released in February 2014 and produced by Youth, James Welsh and the band.
 The album was titled ThirtyTwo after Jon McClure's age and was the second album on the Cooking Vinyl record Label.
 In the buildup to the album Jon Mclure travelled the country playing acoustic gigs in fans living rooms which they won through Twitter.
 On this tour, which Jon titled '32 House Gigs' there was a wedding proposal, a dog named after him and much television and press interest.
 The 32nd gig was held in Sheffield's Winter Gardens.
 The album debuted at number 5 in the midweek chart before ending the week at number 13 becoming Reverend and the Makers fourth top 20 album in a row.
 The release coincided with a UK tour in support of the album.

-Mirrors (2015)
+2015–2022:Mirrors and The Death of a King

 On 9 October 2015 the band released their fifth studio album, their third on the Cooking Vinyl record label.